Celiac Disease In Teens: Causes, Symptoms, And Treatment

 • Seizures and peripheral neuropathy in nerves of hands and feet are often seen in some cases.

-• Intestinal wall damage may cause lactose intolerance, resulting in abdominal pain, gas, and diarrhea on the consumption of dairy products.
+• Intestinal wall damage may cause lactose intolerance, resulting in gas, diarrhea, and abdominal pain in teens on the consumption of dairy products.

 Frequently Asked Questions